Work of the SME Policy Unit

 The Unit promotes improved payment practices and monitors the operation of the Prompt Payment of Accounts Act, 1997, and the Late Payment in Commercial Transactions 2012 The Regulations implement EU Directive 2011/7/EC on combating late payment in commercial transactions.

 This Directive came into force on 15 March 2011.
-Member States must transpose this Directive by 16 March 2013.
-Statutory Instrument No 580 of 2012 was signed by Minister for Jobs, Enterprise and Innovation on 22 December 2012 which transposes this Directive and comes into effect on 16 March 2013.
+Statutory Instrument No 580 of 2012 was signed by Minister for Jobs, Enterprise and Innovation on 22 December 2012 which transposes this Directive and came into effect on 16 March 2013.

 This legislation will act as a deterrent to late payment and a driver for payment on time by establishing a clear expectation in law that payment will be made according to agreed terms that creditors will not be penalised financially when paid late and debtors will not benefit.